Codemation Docs

 The important differences are:

-• PostgreSQL replaces the local embedded database
+• PostgreSQL replaces the local SQLite database

 • Redis is added for queue-backed execution